-World Media Rights is one of the largest truly independent factual programme producers in the UK.
+World Media Rights is one of the leading factual programme producers in the UK.
 It has completed 945 programmes.

 WMR started trading in 2007.
 It now supplies factual series to fifty five countries around the world and its programmes are regularly seen on Discovery (in the USA and the UK), UKTV’s Yesterday channel, Planete (in France) and ZDF and Spiegel TV (in Germany), CCTV 9 in China and on i-tunes and Netflix.